DiegoFleitas/bookmarklet-collection/justwatch-watchlist-exporter/README.md

 # JustWatch watchlist exporter

 ## Overview
-This JavaScript bookmarklet is designed to scrape movie data from the JustWatch website.
-It's specifically tailored for gathering information about movies listed on JustWatch pages and storing this data in the browser's `localStorage` for further use or analysis.
+This JavaScript bookmarklet scrapes movie data from the JustWatch watchlist page.
+It gathers information about movies listed on JustWatch pages and storing this data in the browser's `localStorage` for further use.
 The script operates by opening each movie link in a new window, scraping relevant data, and then saving it to `localStorage`.
-The script also includes a feature to convert this data into a CSV file compatible with SIMKL's format.
+The script also converts this data into a CSV file compatible with SIMKL's format & once the data is processed, the script facilitates the download of this CSV file.

 ## Functionality
 - **Open and Scrape**: Opens each JustWatch movie link in a new window and scrapes detailed information about the movie.